rollkit/docs/tutorials/wordle.md

   ctx := sdk.UnwrapSDKContext(goCtx)
   // Check to See the Wordle is 5 letters if len(msg.Word) != 5 {
-    return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle Must Be A 5 Letter Word") }
+    return nil, errors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle Must Be A 5 Letter Word") }
   // Check to See Only Alphabets Are Passed for the Wordle if !(IsLetter(msg.Word)) {
-    return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle Must Only Consist Of Letters In The Alphabet") }
+    return nil, errors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle Must Only Consist Of Letters In The Alphabet") }

   // Use Current Day to Create The Index of the Newly-Submitted Wordle of the Day